LaunchMenu/LaunchMenu/packages/applets/calculator/README.md

             -   Has `as` syntax
             -   Easily allows custom syntax
             -   Implicit multiplication is a higher priority than Explicit multiplication and division (e.g. `3kg / 2m` == `(3kg) / (2m)` instead of `(3kg/2)m` as in mathJS)
+            -   We can make sure that our syntax focusses on common simple use cases (which is the goal of this applet), rather than advanced mathematical concepts
         -   Cons of unitary-math-parser:
             -   Code started to get messy
             -   Initial design decisions not holding water